-Johann Heinrich Habicht, a farmer, his wife Anna Maria, and daughters (Anna Maria, age 2; Anna Katharina, age 1/6) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Johann Heinrich Habicht, a farmer, his wife Anna Maria, and daughters (Anna Maria, age 2; Anna Katharina, age 1/6) arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 Heinrich Habicht, his wife Anna Maria Wolf, and daughter Anna Maria (age 4) are recorded on the 1767 census of Köhler in Household No. 85.
 They had settled there on 21 August 1767.